Korpics/project_1_game/README.md

 eventlistener - added to be sure that my controls that modulate the speed do not impact the window scroll. (space - up/down arrow keys)

+preload() - loads images to be used with associated sprites.